oscar-broman/samp-weapon-config/README.md

     - Different animation depending on weapon/bodypart, for example:
         - Headshots make you fall back with both hands in your face
         - Shotgun kills make you fly backward like in GTA:VC (unless killed from behind)
+- **Fixes the SA-MP OnPlayerWeaponShot hittype bug which detects damage taken by drivers/passengers -Fixes the bug
+    -Provides a new hittype (#5) which is called when a paused driver/passenger is shot at.

 ## Implementation details

 All players are given infinite health and set to the same team.
 Damage is counted by the script whenever `OnPlayer(Give/Take)Damage` is called.
 The real `GetPlayerHealth` is **never** read by the include file.